nicolaei/master/docs/thesis/source/03_method.md

-While client latency and goodput from the chosen algorithms are important, it is also very important to make sure that we're discovering as many access points as possible and doing it as fast as possible.
+While client latency and goodput from the chosen algorithms are important, it is also very important to make sure that we're discovering as many access points as possible, and doing it as fast as possible.

 Worth noting is that the faster we're doing the discovery, the less probe requests will be occupying the network, and thus improving the client's latency.